stevegt/tanis/context.md

   the output channel, then closes the output channel
 - the output collector waits for a message on each output channel before returning the outputs
+- genome is stored on disk -- no more json
+- each input has its own weight and bias
+    - weight defaults to 1.0, bias defaults to 0.0
+    - later instructions can change the weight and bias
+- there is no initial net -- world starts with totally random dna
+- the first N nodes are the inputs, the last M nodes are the outputs
+    - minimum DNA size is (N+M)x4
+- breed needs to crossover at statement boundaries
+- there is no clean()
+- the dna language is incapable of creating an invalid net
     - no node can have more than one input from the same node
+- statements are XXX bytes long

 - the dna language has an (OpInput nodeNum) opcode
     - creates a new input and connects it to an earlier node
     - the nodeNum is the index of the node in the dna sequence, modulo the number of nodes

-- the dna language is incapable of creating an invalid net
+- first dna byte is version number
-- there is no clean()
+    - there is no other header in v1

-- genome is stored on disk -- no more json
+- the dna language uses 256-bit words
+    - first byte is opcode

+    - each opcode is one byte
+    - each operand is one byte
+    - each operand is a signed int
     - the dna language includes an (OpSkip int) opcode
     - jumps forward in the dna sequence by int bytes or end, whichever comes first
     - allows keeping junk dna in the genome
-- each input has its own weight and bias
+- the dna language includes an (OpSkip int) opcode
+    - jumps forward in the dna sequence by int bytes or end, whichever comes first
+    - allows keeping junk dna in the genome

+- OpInput
+    - 0-0: opcode
+    - 1-2: node number
+    - 3-4: input node number
+    - 5-5:
-    - weight defaults to 1.0, bias defaults to 0.0
+    - 4-11: weight
-    - later instructions can change the weight and bias
+    - 12-15: bias
-- there is no initial net -- world starts with totally random dna
-- the first N nodes are the inputs, the last M nodes are the outputs
-    - minimum DNA size is (N+M)x4
-    - there is no header
-- statements are 128 bits (16 bytes) long
     - first byte is the opcode
     - second byte is the node number
     - third byte is the input number
     - fourth byte is the weight
-- breed needs to crossover at statement boundaries